imodstyle/docker-firefox/README.md

 Having troubles with the container or have questions?
 Please [create a new issue].

-For other great Dockerized applications, see https://jlesage.github.io/docker-apps.

-[create a new issue]: https://github.com/jlesage/docker-firefox/issues
+[create a new issue]: https://github.com/imodstyle/docker-firefox/issues